SFPC/BeginningCodersBootcamp/02/readme.md

 # Bootcamp 02

-### Homework review
+### Homework review: show off your results on slack

 ### A: colors

-this allows us to talk about painters algorithm (can't really demonstrate until colors). last line = "on top". discuss colors with `ofSetColor`, `ofBackground`, `ofFill` and `ofNoFill`, and opacity. demonstrate how the state of the colors wraps around to the beginning of the draw loop. best practices: if a function changes the color, at the end change it back to white, full opacity.
+colors allows us to talk about painters algorithm (can't really demonstrate until colors, we need overlapping shapes). last line of code = "on top". discuss colors with `ofSetColor`, `ofBackground`, `ofFill` and `ofNoFill`, and opacity. demonstrate how the state of the colors wraps around to the beginning of the draw loop. best practices: if a function changes the color, at the end change it back to white, full opacity.

 ## new sketch 04: "random"